John McTernan: Later career

-In January 2015, McTernan was appointed Chief of Staff to Jim Murphy, then Scottish Labour leader, ahead of the 2015 general election, and oversaw media and policy in this role.
+In January 2015, McTernan was appointed chief of staff to Jim Murphy, then Scottish Labour leader, ahead of the 2015 general election, and oversaw media and policy in this role.

 McTernan strongly opposed Jeremy Corbyn, the eventual winner, in the 2015 Labour leadership election, describing Corbyn's popularity as a "strange psychological emotional spasm".
-He asserted: "I can't see any case for letting him have two minutes in office, let alone two years in office because I think the damage that will be done to the Labour party in that period makes it incredibly hard to recover".
+He said: "I can't see any case for letting him have two minutes in office, let alone two years in office because I think the damage that will be done to the Labour party in that period makes it incredibly hard to recover".
 The MPs who nominated Corbyn were "moronic", according to McTernan.

 Following the 2016 revelations about David Cameron's earlier offshore earnings, and Corbyn's call for an investigation, McTernan argued in his Daily Telegraph column that tax avoidance is an expression of basic British freedoms.

 In February 2016 McTernan joined the policy and media advice agency Westminster Policy Institute as an associate.
 He continued to write a regular column for The Daily Telegraph.

 In November 2016, McTernan bet blogger Stuart Campbell $100 on a Clinton victory in the 2016 US presidential election, which he lost.
-Campbell has claimed that McTernan failed to honour the bet, and Campbell has taken court action against him.
+Campbell has said that McTernan failed to honour the bet, and Campbell has taken court action against him.

 In August 2017 McTernan joined the Labour Party left-wing pressure group Momentum, set up to support Jeremy Corbyn's leadership.
 McTernan had previously been a critic of Momentum and of Corbyn.

 In October 2018, John McTernan was asked if he still defended the 2003 invasion of Iraq.
 He responded in the affirmative: "Any war against a fascist dictator is a good war."
 He went on to compare the war in Iraq to the Falklands War, the Second World War and the Spanish Civil War.
 "As my Kurdish friends say 'We never ask why did you invade, we ask why did you take so long?'," said McTernan.
 He went on to argue that Brexit was the result of a lack of a humanitarian intervention in the Syrian civil war because it would have prevented the refugee crisis.

+In April 2020, McTernan wrote an article in The Critic advising Keir Starmer to purge the "Corbynistas" from the Labour party, saying that "there's no problem with a witch-hunt when there really are witches to hunt".
+In June 2024, however, he wrote another article, in which he said, "the Left is a vital part of our movement – our broad church", and asked rhetorically, "Where would New Labour have been without Marxism Today?"

+In November 2024, Prime Minister Keir Starmer distanced himself from McTernan following comments he made on GB News while discussing inheritance tax rises in the budget which would affect farmers.
+He said that family farming is “an industry we can do without" and suggested that if farmers protested "we can do to them what Margaret Thatcher did to the miners”.